ROTH IRAs vs. TRADITIONAL IRAs

 Traditional IRAs have to take Required Minimum distributions, but Roth IRAs do not.
 Because an RMD is a withdrawal, you have to pay tax on RMDs from Traditional IRAs even if you didn’t need the money.

 Only taxpayers under certain income limits can contribute to Roth IRAs.

 On the other hand anyone with earned income (i.e. wages, self-employment, etc.) can contribute to a Traditional IRA.
 However, not everyone qualifies for a tax deduction.
 Check the income limits on who can deduct Traditional IRA contributions.
-If you don’t qualify for the deduction your money can still be invested and grown tax free, but you still have to pay tax on any withdrawals down the road, which begs the question of whether it makes sense to make non-deductible Traditional IRA contributions (in some cases, it does).
+If you don’t qualify for the deduction, you can still contribute to a Traditional IRA.
+Your money will grow tax free, but you still have to pay tax on any withdrawals down the road, which begs the question of whether it makes sense to make non-deductible Traditional IRA contributions (in some cases, it does).

 Should I Do a Traditional IRA or a Roth IRA?